 Plan your downtime

-Whatever you decide to do with service availability, it’s important that your SLA clearly defines how planned downtime will be reported.
+Whatever you decide to do with service availability, it’s important that your SLA clearly defines how planned downtime will be reported for management systems.

 Agree on your service availability reporting period